open-contracting/standard/standard/docs/en/extensions/index.md

 ## Using extensions

 Extension are applied by adding their URLs to the ```extensions``` array in the release or record package.
-To use one or more extensions, select them from the extension lists below and include the following in your release or record package meta-data:
+To use one or more extensions, select them from the extension lists below and include the following in your release or record package metadata:

 <style><!--
 #using-extensions div[class^='highlight'] pre {